nancopeland/old-portfolio-site/_posts/2018-03-25-menu-flex-grid.markdown

 **Making the flex grid responsive**

 So far, the changes to the menu haven't changed what it actually looks like.
-But, as previously stated, the main goal of this project was to make the menu more accessible on smaller screen sizes.
-Making it work for mobile is a different project but what about the for tablets and small laptops?
+But, as previously stated, one of the goals of this project was to make the menu more accessible on smaller screen sizes.
+Making it work on mobile is a different project but what about tablets and small laptops?
 This was going to involve some slight visual changes.

 <div class="row">
 	<div class="columns">
 		<img class="p-img" alt="flex grid support" src="{{ site.url }}/assets/img/flex_menu/large_menu_after.png" style="margin: 3rem auto 1.5rem auto; border: 1px solid #eee;">
 	</div>
-	<span class="help-text" style="margin-bottom: 1.5rem;">Large menu that didn't really change in look with flex grid</span>
+	<span class="help-text" style="margin-bottom: 1.5rem;">Large menu, looks about the same with flex grid</span>
 </div>
 <div class="row">
 	<div class="columns">
 		<img class="p-img" alt="flex grid support" src="{{ site.url }}/assets/img/flex_menu/medium_menu_before.png" style="margin: 3rem auto 1.5rem auto; border: 1px solid #eee;">
 	</div>
-	<span class="help-text" style="margin-bottom: 1.5rem;">Medium menu before flex grid (because widths were set with Foundation)</span>
+	<span class="help-text" style="margin-bottom: 1.5rem;">Medium menu before flex grid</span>
 </div>
 <div class="row">
 	<div class="columns">